gene-ressler/bridge-designer/src/app/features/fly-thru/rendering/README.md

 teleport backward or ignore one of the two overlapping chunks of roadway?
 If ignore, which?

 We chose a "no teleport" policy.
 The truck should follow the roadway smoothly.
 Where the abutment gap is large, it should "fly" across it.

-Let L be the x-coordinate of the leftmost deck joint with only dead load applied and similarly R the rightmost.
+Let L be the x-coordinate of the left edge of the deck (a bit left of the leftmost joint) with only dead load applied and similarly R the right edge.
 To achieve the policy:

 - Follow the roadway centerline with `t` = x until `t` = L.
 - The parameter space from L to R is now used to interpolate among the deck joints and consequently among analysis load cases.
-If there are N of these, then `(t - L) / (R - L)` is the fraction of the deck the truck has traversed.
+If there are N of these, then `(t - L) / (R - L)` is the fraction of the deck the truck's front tire has traversed.
+  - Note however that member force and deflection interpolations continue until the _rear_ tire leaves the deck.
 - Upon reaching R, again follow the roadway centerline with x=t.

-This can result in instantaneous jumps in the y-direction if deck end and terrain height differ.
-We won't worry about that, since major elevation differences wouldn't be practical designs.
+This logic can result in instantaneous jumps of the truck in the y-direction if deck end and terrain height differ.
+We won't worry about that, since major elevation differences wouldn't be practical anyway.

 One important effect of this definition of parameter is that a valid analysis is needed to set one.
 This requires interpolators to be created "lazily" when an analysis is guaranteed present.

+Another detail is how to interpolate the small sections of deck that form cantilevers from the left deck edge to the leftmost joint - the roadway over the abutment joint pillow - and similarly for the right edge.
+This is straightforward for contact points.
+For member forces and joint deflections, however, we can't do better than to use values corresponding to the first and last deck joint.

+- Truck tire contact points are linear extrapolations of the leftmost and rightmost deck panels.
+- Displacements can reasonably be extrapolated from the leftmost and rightmost load case pairs, too, even though this

 ### Interpolators and their data sources